statful/statful-client-java/README.md

 client.gauge("testGauge", 10).send();
 ```

+### HTTP Authentication Token

+If you implement HTTP-based transport, you need to send the `M-Api-Token` header with your token.
+You can access the token name inside your client factory using `ClientConfiguration.TOKEN_HEADER`.

 ## Examples

 You can find here some useful usage examples of the Statful Client.
 In the following examples is assumed you have already included Statful Client in your project.